devonfw-tutorials/katacoda-scenarios/angular-progressive-webapp/step2.md

 Web applications usually uses external resources, making necessary the addition of services which can get those resources.
 This application gets a dish from My Thai Star’s back-end and shows it.
 To do so, a new service is going to be created.

--go to project folder: cd basic-ng-pwa
+- go to project folder: cd basic-ng-pwa

--run ng generate service data
+- run ng generate service data

--Modify data.service.ts, environment.ts, environment.prod.ts
+- Modify data.service.ts, environment.ts, environment.prod.ts

 To retrieve data with this service, you have to import the module HttpClient and add it to the service’s contructor.
 Once added, use it to create a function getDishes() that sends http request to My Thai Start’s back-end.
 The URL of the back-end can be stored as an environment variable MY_THAI_STAR_DISH.